DeDevsClub/design-registry-starter/CLI.md

-# DevcN UI CLI
+# Devcn UI CLI

-A command-line interface for adding components from the DevcN UI Design Registry to your React projects.
+A command-line interface for adding components from the Devcn UI Design Registry to your React projects.

 ## Installation